 - Optimum action uses all three other types of cut at once.

-Ductile materials tend to not be easily fractured.
+Ductile materials tend not to be easily fractured.
 Examples are cloth, rubber, soft plastics, paper, soft metals, and cardboard.
 These materials are better disposed of using shearing.
-Friable materials are easily fractured, such as stone, glass, cast metals or wood
+Friable materials are easily fractured, such as stone, glass, cast metals, or wood.

 Additionally, shredders feed in one of two ways: batch or meter.
 Batch feeding involves dropping large masses of material into the machine.
 They are more likely to clog or take on more than they can shred.